World’s Best Bed™

 - Washable/ Removable Luxury Wave of Comfort Cover

-- Talalay Latex: non-toxic, hypoallergenic, inherently antibacterial, mold and mildew resistant, dust mite resistant, breathable
+- Talalay: non-toxic, hypoallergenic, inherently antibacterial, mold and mildew resistant, dust mite resistant, breathable

 - Made in the USA